YuriRozhko/Training-code/Activity.md

 3. Selected product can be checkout
 	* a new option will appear if the user select a product
 	* checkout (it will just exit the program)
+Bonus: User can keep selecting products and total price will be given at the checkout option